 The survey is administered by Student Engagement, Evaluation and Research (STEER) on behalf of the University.
 There are eight main sections that ask a number of questions relating to:

 - Skills Development

 When answering the questions, you are encouraged to take an overview of the whole of your course experience so far.

 In addition to core questions, there are also some additional questions identified by the University relating to assessment and feedback, academic support and the Students' Union.

 PRES is administered by Student Engagement, Evaluation and Research (STEER) on behalf of the University.
-The survey was designed by the Higher Education Academy and asks questions relating to nine areas:
+The survey was designed by Advance HEand asks questions relating to a number of areas including: